d10sfan/duel-defense-mod-example/README.md

         |-- Maps
 ```

 The mod-example folder name should be replaced by your mod name, such as mod-space.
 Then create empty maps.json and metadata.json files in the folders shown.
+Make sure that the exported .pck file matches the name given here, so that if the mod is called mod-example, then the pck should be mod-example.pck.

 #### Metadata JSON